 Why give to the National Trust?

 As a charity, we're dedicated to conserving our nation’s natural and human history for generations to come to enjoy.
-From preserving the historic buildings in our care to protecting nature and wildlife in outdoor spaces, by donating to our Protect Special Places appeal, you'll help us to act quickly to look after special places.
+From preserving the historic buildings in our care to protecting nature and wildlife in outdoor spaces, by donating to our General Fund appeal, you'll help us to act quickly to look after special places.
 Donations also help us release match funding from various sources including corporates, grant-giving bodies like the Landfill Communities Fund, and Charitable Trusts.
 This means every pound you give helps us raise even more for vital conservation work.